omacranger/fontawesome-subset/README.md

 ### Full Options

 #### fontawesomeSubset(subset, output_dir, options)
 - `subset` - Array containing list of glyph names (icon names) that you want to limit the subset to.
-When using FontAwesome Pro (see [below](#using-with-fontawesome-pro)) you can supply an object with key->value pairs for different FA styles (solid, regular, light, brands).
+When using FontAwesome Pro (see [below](#using-with-fontawesome-pro)) you can supply an object with key->value pairs for different FA styles (solid, regular, light, brands, duotone).
 - `output_dir` - Directory that you want the webfonts to be generated in.
 Relative to current NPM process.
 Ex: `sass/webfonts`
 - `options` - Object of options to further customize the tool.
     - `package` - `free` or `pro` .
 Defaults to `free` version.
 See [below](#using-with-fontawesome-pro) for Pro instructions.